Bay Area Air Quality Management District

-The Bay Area Air District (BAAD), formerly Bay Area Air Quality Management District or BAAQMD, is a public agency that regulates the stationary sources of air pollution in the nine counties of California's San Francisco Bay Area: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, southwestern Solano, and southern Sonoma.
-The BAAD is governed by a 24-member Board of Directors composed of elected officials from each of the nine Bay Area counties.
+The Bay Area Air District, formerly Bay Area Air Quality Management District or BAAQMD, is a public agency that regulates the stationary sources of air pollution in the nine counties of California's San Francisco Bay Area: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, southwestern Solano, and southern Sonoma.
+The Air District is governed by a 24-member Board of Directors composed of elected officials from each of the nine Bay Area counties.
 The board has the duty of adopting air pollution regulations for the district.
 It is one of 35 Air Quality Management Districts in California.

-The District launched the now-current name and brand logo in January of 2025.
+The District launched the now-current name and brand logo in January 2025.

 History

 The first meeting of the Bay Area Air Pollution Control District (as it was initially known) board of directors was on November 16, 1955, possessing the duty of regulating the sources of stationary air pollution in the San Francisco Bay Area, that is, most sources of air pollution with the exception of automobiles and aircraft.

 Sources of particulate pollution in Santa Clara County, CA. For comparison, the total tons of PM 2.5 from wood combustion statewide is 39.756 tons per year.
 So Santa Clara County accounts for 4% of the PM 2.5 from wood burning.